Azure/azure-sdk-for-python/sdk/servicebus/azure-servicebus/README.md

 ### Thread safety

-We do not guarantee that the clients are thread-safe.
-We do not recommend reusing client instances across threads.
-It is up to the running application to use the clients in a thread-safe manner.
+We do not guarantee that the ServiceBusClient, ServiceBusSender, and ServiceBusReceiver are thread-safe.
+We do not recommend reusing these instances across threads.
+It is up to the running application to use these classes in a thread-safe manner.

-The data model types, such as `EventDataBatch` are not thread-safe.
-They should not be shared across threads nor used concurrently with client methods.

 ## Examples